-The sound section (located on the lower left side of the screen) contains the information for the Digital Sound Device and the MIDI Music Device.
+The Sound section (located on the lower left side of the screen) contains the information for the Digital Sound Device and the MIDI Music Device.
 Both devices have a Test button, Volume control and On/Off check boxes.
 There is also a SET SOUND DEVICE button at the bottom of the screen.
 Click this button to change sound devices or settings.
+(Also see Configuring the Sound at the beginning of this chapter.)

 To Test the Sound click the TEST button.

 To Adjust the Volume click the Up or Down Arrow buttons.

 To Turn the Sound On or Off click in one of the check boxes.

 To Change Devices or Settings click on the SET SOUND DEVICE button.